 In mammals, such as mice and humans, this protein is called Izumo, named for a shrine in Japan where newly married couples visit seeking luck in having children.

-The Izumo equivalent in worms, named SPE-45, allow the sperm to be recognized by the egg, so that fertilization can occur.
+The Izumo equivalent in worms, named SPE-45, allows the sperm to be recognized by the egg, so that fertilization can occur.
 Without it, the sperm can move and do other processes normally, but they cannot fertilize the egg.

 Worms with a mutation affecting SPE-45 are sterile.
 If you do “gene therapy” by expressing the worm SPE-45 protein in mutant worms, fertility is restored.